Ashton-Tate: dBASE IV: Decline and fall (1988–1990)

-Neither of these issues would, by themselves, kill the product. dBASE had an extremely large following and excellent name recognition.
-All that was needed was an update that addressed the problems.
-At the time of its release, there was a general consensus within Ashton-Tate that a bug-fix version would be released within six months of the 1.0 release.
-If that had happened, the loyal users might have been more accepting of the product.

-Rather than do that, Ashton-Tate management instead turned their attention to the next generation of applications, code named Diamond.
-Diamond was to be a new, integrated product line capable of sharing large sets of data across applications.
-This effort had been underway for years and was already consuming many of the resources in the company's Glendale, Torrance, Walnut Creek and Los Gatos (Northern California Product Center) offices.
-However, once it became apparent that Diamond was years away from becoming a product, and with poor reviews and slipping sales of dBASE IV 1.0, Ashton-Tate returned its focus to fixing dBASE IV.
+A recurring point in the survey was Ashton-Tate's lack of new technology while being, one customer said, "essentially a one-product company"; dBASE III Plus was 63% of fiscal 1987 revenue.
+Although his company consistently reported higher revenue and earnings, Esber said "we are perceived as a technological laggard". dBASE, MultiMate, and Framework were all acquisitions, and not developed by Ashton-Tate.
+While competitors introduced new and improved products, dBASE had not been updated in 22 months.

+dBASE IV 1.0 shipped in October 1988.
+It received good reviews, but by spring 1989 users discovered many bugs.
+In August 1989 Esber admitted that it had been shipped too early.
 It was almost two years before dBASE IV 1.1 finally shipped (in July 1990).
-During this time many customers took the opportunity to try out the legions of dBASE clones that had appeared recently, notably FoxBase and Clipper.
+During this time many customers took the opportunity to try out the legions of dBASE clones that had appeared recently, notably FoxPro and Clipper.

-Sales of dBASE had plummeted.
-The company had about 63% of the overall database market in 1988, and only 43% in 1989.
-In the final four quarters as a company, Ashton-Tate lost close to $40 million.
-In August 1989, the company laid off over 400 of its 1,800 employees.
+Sales of dBASE plummeted while FoxPro and (for those willing to move away from dBASE) Borland Paradox, DataEase, and R:Base benefited.
+Ashton-Tate had about 63% of the overall database market in 1988, and under 50% as of January 1990; by then the company had lost money for two quarters.
+Quarterly revenue at WordPerfect exceeded Ashton-Tate's, with the former taking the latter's rank as the third-largest PC software company.
+In August 1989, Ashton-Tate laid off 250 of its 1,700 employees.
 The Microsoft partnership for a version called the Ashton-Tate/Microsoft SQL Server also came to nothing, as Ashton-Tate's sales channels were not prepared to sell what was then a high-end database.
 The first version of SQL Server also only ran on IBM OS/2, which also limited its success.
 A version of dBASE that communicated directly with SQL Server, called dBASE IV Server Edition, was released in 1990, and was reviewed as the best available client for SQL Server (in both Databased Advisor and DBMS magazines), but the product never gained traction and was one of the casualties of the Borland acquisition.
 Microsoft eventually released Access in this role instead.